transcelerate/ddf-home/adoption-toolkit-sponsor.md

 ---
 # Adoption Toolkit for DDF

 An Adoption Tool Kit has been created to help stakeholders faciliate change management and adoption of DDF in their organizations.

-Please see the Sponsor Company Adoption Toolkit below.
+Please see the Sponsor Company Adoption Toolkit information below.
 Other stakeholder adoption toolkits will be forthcoming.

+For guidance and information on DDF, please click on [Getting Started](getting-started.md).

 ## Sponsor Company DDF Adoption Toolkit
 The DDF Adoption Toolkit has been created to help sponsor companies faciliate change management activities in adopting DDF.